-- The recommended starting dose of metformin hydrochloride tablets is 500 mg orally twice a day or 850 mg once a day, given with meals.
-Increase the dose in increments of 500 mg weekly or 850 mg every 2 - weeks on the basis of glycemic control and tolerability, up to a maximum dose of 2,550 mg per day, given in divided doses.
-Doses above 2,000 mg may be better tolerated given 3 times a day with - meals
+- Metformin Hydrochloride Tablets The recommended starting dose of metformin hydrochloride tablets is 500 - mg orally twice a day or 850 mg once a day, given with meals.
+Increase the dose in increments of 500 mg weekly or 850 mg every 2 weeks on the basis of glycemic control and tolerability, up to a maximum - dose of 2,550 mg per day, given in divided doses.
+Doses above 2,000 mg may be better tolerated given 3 times a day with meals 2.2 Pediatric Dosage for Metformin Hydrochloride Tablets

-- Pediatric Dosage for Metformin Hydrochloride Tablets The recommended starting dose of metformin hydrochloride tablets for pediatric patients 10 years of age and older is 500 mg orally twice a day given with meals.
-Increase dosage in increments of 500 mg weekly on the basis of glycemi - control and tolerability, up to a maximum of 2,000 mg per day, given in divided doses twice daily.
+- The recommended starting does of metformin hydrochloride tablets for pediatric patients 10 years of age and older is 500 mg orally twice a day, given with meals. - Increase dosage in increments of 500 mg weekly on the basis of glycemic control and tolerability, up to a maximum of 2,000 mg per day, given in divided doses twice daily.